The 10 Best Amazon Golf Products Under $50

 (Image credit: Future)

-There are over 20,000 results when you type in 'golf' in the Amazon search bar.
+There are tens of thousands of results when you type in 'golf' in the Amazon search bar.
 From these results, over 10,000 products are priced at $50 or under and we wanted to see what the 10 best were.

-For this test, we've taken everything from the cheapest dozen balls on the whole website, the cheapest golf club we could find, the cheapest travel cover we could find, and some of the best training aids on the website to see what they are all about.
-In no particular order (apart from the first product) here are the 10 best Amazon golf products you can buy right now for under $50.
+For this test, we've taken everything from the cheapest dozen balls on the whole website, the cheapest golf club we could find, the cheapest travel cover we could find, and some of the best training aids on the website to see if these products are actually any good.
+In no particular order here are the 10 best Amazon golf products you can buy right now for under $50.

 Boot Buddy 2.0